María Suárez Toro,

 https://docs.google.com/presentation/d/1apHBlKyUuvvkmmCImDMj2Aq_7kNslhKQ/edit?slide=id.p21#slide=id.p21

-Costa Rica’s Caribbean is a mountain and coastal territory of Talamanca, furthest south, bordering with Panama.
-It is homeland territory with a matrix – Bribri, Cabecar and Afro descendant peoples – that have been joined eventually by people of other 52 nationalities in a landscape that is 1,084 square miles.
+Costa Rica’s Caribbean is a mountainous and coastal territory in Talamanca, located in the far south, bordering Panama.
+It is homeland territory with a matrix of Bribri, Cabecar, and Afro-descendant peoples, which have been joined eventually by people of other 52 nationalities in a landscape spanning 1,084 square miles.

-It hosts some 450,000 people (INEC, 2923) , half of them indigenous and or mixed, and the other half is 50% Afro descendant and mixed, and 50% of all the other nationalities and ethnicities, mostly European, USA and Costa Ricans from other areas of Costa Rica.
+It hosts approximately 450,000 people (INEC, 2023), half of whom are indigenous or mixed, and the other half comprises 50% Afro-descendant and mixed, as well as 50% of various nationalities and ethnicities, primarily European, and Costa Ricans from different areas of Costa Rica.

-Talamanca’s shoreline was thought to have been inhabited by Afro descendant fisherfolk at the beginning of the 18 hundreds when turtle fisherfolk came to establish there from the rest of the Caribbean islands and continental shores.
+Talamanca’s shoreline was thought to have been inhabited by Afro-descendant fisherfolk at the beginning of the 18th century, when turtle fisherfolk came to establish themselves there from the rest of the Caribbean islands and continental shores.

-But very recently, this past month, a local youth scuba diving Center has proven that one hundred years before that, two Danish Slave ships arrived by mistake in 1710.
-The Africans and sailors mutinied, burning one ship and leaving the other astray to crash paint the coral ref the enslaved landed free on the shoreline.
+However, very recently, a local youth scuba diving Center has proven that, one hundred years prior, two Danish Slave ships arrived by mistake in 1710.
+The Africans and sailors mutinied, burning one ship and leaving the other astray to crash on the coral reef.
+The enslaved landed free on the shoreline.

-The finding of the identity of the slave ships has been stewarded by the Centro Comunitario de Buceo Embajadores del Mar, created by me with four afro and Bribri mixed youth.
-We created it in 2014 out of their dream to learn to suba dive in order to presentee the ocean and their costal Afro and native culture.
+The discovery of the slave ships’ identities has been overseen by the Centro Comunitario de Buceo Embajadores del Mar, which I founded with four Afro and Bribri mixed youth.
+We created it in 2014 out of their dream to learn to scuba dive, to preserve the ocean, and their coastal Afro and Native American culture.

-I have written the story of =such endeavor is a book where I created an ancestral, matriarchal African character to tell the story of the saga of this youth changing history because of a dream they had about diving with the purpose of ocean conservation and in the process, found their own roots in it.
+I have written a book about such an endeavor, where I created an ancestral, matriarchal African character to tell the story of a youth changing history through a dream about diving, which led to ocean conservation and, in the process, discovering their own roots in it.

-Her name is Tona Ina, s’he was cerated as a literary character in 2015 on Costa Rica’s Caribbean coast to tell stories of the waters of Planet and their connection to the local youth deepest roots of identity, ancestral knowledge, and interactive symbiosis of our species as nature.
+Her name is Tona Ina; s’he was created as a literary character in 2015 on Costa Rica’s Caribbean coast to tell stories of the waters of Planet and their connection to the local youth’s deepest roots of identity, ancestral knowledge, and interactive symbiosis with our species as part of nature.

-African descendants and Bribri/Cabécar native claim to see a light in the darkest nights in Punta Cahuita in the Cahuita National Park.
-In the sea waters near that Point, there are two shipwrecks being researched by Afro descendant and native scuba diving youth as potential slave ships, giving them deeper insights into their identities and the history of the place and its peoples.
+African descendants and Bribri/Cabécar natives claim to see a light in the darkest nights in Punta Cahuita in the Cahuita National Park.
+In the sea waters near that Point, two shipwrecks are being researched by Afro descendant and native scuba diving youth as potential slave ships, giving them more profound insights into their identities and the history of the place and its peoples.

 TONA INA HOLDS THE MEMORY IN THESE WATERS, BRINGING TO LIGHT HIDDEN HISTORICAL FACTS ABOUT SLAVERY AND ITS INTERACTION WITH PATRIARCHAL PREDATORY, capitalist and supremacist HUMAN PRACTICES.

-MATERNAL GIFT ECONOMIES, being born and learning the gifts of nature in the human lived experiences learned in early life of all human beings and carried on throughout.
+MATERNAL GIFT ECONOMIES: Being born and learning the gifts of nature in the human lived experiences learned in the early life of all human beings, and carried on throughout.

-FEMINIST ACTIVISM in movement building; how lived experience is becoming shared or collective lived experience historically from having been placed by patriarchy erased from history, to revitalizing women’s powers by bringing back the memory of historical experience to building a new history that is matrifocal in its reintegration of the inclusion of women’s honored place in societies.
+FEMINIST ACTIVISM IN MOVEMENT BUILDING: How lived experience is becoming shared or collective lived experience, historically from having been placed by patriarchy, erased from history, to revitalizing women’s powers by bringing back the memory of historical expertise to build a new history that is matrifocal in its reintegration of the inclusion of women’s honored place in societies.

 How it has evolved in the Caribbean

-Together with four Afro and Bribri mixed youth, we created in 2014 the youth scuba diving camp that produced the discovery of this untold story under sea that is changing the history of Costa Rica.
+Together with four Afro and Bribri mixed youth, we created in 2014 the youth scuba diving camp that led to the discovery of an untold story under the sea, changing the history of Costa Rica.

-I have written the story is a book where, as I told you, I created an ancestral, matriarchal African character to be the one to tell the story of the saga of this youth changing history because of a dream they had about diving with the purpose of ocean conservation and in the process found their own ancestral roots in it.
+I have written a story in a book where, as I told you, I created an ancestral, matriarchal African character to be the one to tell the story of the saga of this youth changing history because of a dream they had about diving with the purpose of ocean conservation, and in the process, found their own ancestral roots in it.

-As I said, her name is Tona Ina in Yoruba, which is Sea Light in English, Dejë Boe in Bribri.
+As I mentioned, her name is Tona Ina in Yoruba, which translates to Sea Light in English, and Dejë Boe in Bribri.

-She is the memory of the waters, the ancestral memory of the wombs of our lives in this planet: the ocean, where all of life came from.
+She is the memory of the waters, the ancestral memory of the wombs of our lives on this planet: the ocean, where all of life came from.

-And our mother’s bodies -actual and ancestral – to keep learning to co-habit together with all of the other gifts of life that we are a part of, in order to become whole again.
+And our mother’s bodies -actual and ancestral – to keep learning to cohabit together with all of the other gifts of life that we are a part of, to become whole again.

 But that is not the story I want to tell you today.
-You can read about it elsewhere in local, national and international media because we are making history.
-We are making history by changing who researches and tells the untold stories, by finding hidden truths about the slave trade in Costa Rica and how Africans struggled against it and to overcome its sequels expressed in racism and supremacism and extractivism.
+You can read about it elsewhere in local, national, and international media because we are making history.
+We are making history by changing who researches and tells the untold stories, by finding hidden truths about the slave trade in Costa Rica and how Africans struggled against it, and by overcoming its sequels expressed in racism, supremacism, and extractivism.

-What I want to do today is to share my lived experience in contributing to create a Children’s Pedagogy of the Waters in Costa Rica’s Caribbean with a feminist “tidalectic” lived experience perspective.
+What I want to do today is share my lived experience of contributing to the creation of a Children’s Pedagogy of the Waters in Costa Rica’s Caribbean, from a feminist “tidalectic” lived experience perspective.

 Why?
-Because today’s challenges with regards to the shared human experiences are devastating in the almost total hegemonization of the structure and dynamics of capitalism, patriarchy, supremacism and extractivism.
+Today’s challenges about the shared human experiences are devastating in the almost total hegemonization of the structure and dynamics of capitalism, patriarchy, supremacism, and extractivism.

 We build movements, we have to.
-We need to struggle together, to build a common shared experience to break the very system that makes humanity sick with greed and we can only heal by concentrating on dismantling it.
+We need to struggle together to create a common, shared experience that breaks the very system that makes humanity sick with greed.
+We can only heal by concentrating on dismantling it.

-Women are the moral reserves of such processes in the human experiences when we remember and revitalize the life enhancing powers our place in the regeneration of all of life life against reproductive genocide.
+Women are the moral reserves of such processes in the human experiences when we remember and revitalize the life-enhancing powers of our place in the regeneration of all of life against reproductive genocide.

-Men who honor, respect and recognize matrilineality as a source of shared power to regenerate life, are also moral reserves in the concert to dismantle his broken global system into transitions to new ways of relating as humans in the planetary family that nurtures all.
+Men who honor, respect, and recognize matrilineality as a source of shared power to regenerate life are also moral reserves in the concert to dismantle their broken global system into transitions to new ways of relating as humans in the planetary family that nurtures all.

-A “Tidalectic” feminist perspective in our present day challenge to overcome fragmentation, polarization, commodification and Westernization in all kinds of dichotomies, we need to draw from our lived experiences of the many, beyond the laboratory of the fragmented and isolated predatory minds.
+In our present day, a “Tidalectic” feminist perspective challenges us to overcome fragmentation, polarization, commodification, and Westernization in all kinds of dichotomies.
+To do so, we need to draw from our lived experiences of the many, beyond the laboratory of fragmented and isolated predatory minds

-To recognize the spiral-wave dynamics of the sea as the patterns that connect the ways in which we return to our powers to regenerate, share, care and remain connected to the full web of life that keeps appearing in memory, history and movements forever, until – and if -the balance is reestablished in humanity’s presence in the planet.
+To recognize the spiral-wave dynamics of the sea as the patterns that connect how we return to our powers to regenerate, share, care, and remain connected to the whole web of life that keeps appearing in memory, history, and movements forever, until – and if -the balance is reestablished in humanity’s presence on the planet.

 Sometimes with full force and others as subtle movement, the tidal waves bring and take, take and bring – like all life forces do – creating a balance in movement that is never the same but is always tide in movement in the waters.

 A feminist “tidalectic” perspective recognizes that dialectics is not enough.
-It is not enough because the only dynamics is not the “contraries” and them coming together in synthesis.
+It is not enough because the only dynamics are not the “contraries” and their coming together in synthesis.

-It recognizes that we remain an amphibian species in many of our lived experiences and in our dreams, where we always return to the sea, its waters, its mythologies and stories and its waters to recognize ourselves whole again when we all connect to our deepest roots … An ocean planet where life emerged from its living waters.
+It recognizes that we remain an amphibious species in many of our lived experiences and in our dreams, where we always return to the sea, its waters, its mythologies and stories, and its waters to recognize ourselves whole again when we all connect to our deepest roots . . . an ocean planet where life emerged from its living waters.

-A human species that evolved to create an ocean in women’s bodies so that we could live wit an in all of the rest of the living world and its gifts.
+A human species that evolved to create an ocean in women’s bodies so that we could live with an in all of the rest of the living world and its gifts.

 of the Caribbean coastal communities?

-Tona Ina’s memory is presented to the children through artistic lived experiences and expressions because Art is the primary form of human expression, as “before a child talks they sing; before the child walks, the child dances; before the child writes they paint…” as Priscila Rashad has understood.
-And she might not have remembered that before we saw the light of day or developed our own bodies, we swam.
+Tona Ina’s memory is presented to the children through artistic lived experiences and expressions because Art is the primary form of human expression, as Priscila Rashad has observed: “Before a child talks, they sing; before the child walks, the child dances; before the child writes, they paint…” And she might not have remembered that before we saw the light of day or developed our own bodies, we swam.
 We swam!

-And I take it a step further drawing from Maria Montessori: We do not have to teach children what they already know.
-We create enabling environments so that their knowledge manifests itself when the time is ripe.
-We do not teach them to walk or talk or paint or sing tunes… they come knowing but it manifests itself when their body – and if- the self organized body is ready and enabling conditions are there.
+And I take it a step further, drawing from Maria Montessori: We do not have to teach children what they already know.
+We create enabling environments so that their knowledge manifests itself at the right time.
+We do not teach them to walk, talk, paint, or sing tunes; they come knowing, but it manifests itself when their body, and if the self-organized body is ready and the enabling conditions are there, is prepared.
 We know how to swim for Life!
-To grow into full grown fetuses becoming human beings.
+To grow into full-grown fetuses, becoming human beings.
 We forget because we are separated from the deep waters and are taught to fear the unknown.

-She invites us to rethink and redesign strategies for the inclusion of the arts in their lives; the development of all self organized intelligences; our connection with water and its most vital imaginaries of our original peoples for whom the water´ deities are female energy, even in their dualistic nature.
+She invites us to rethink and redesign strategies for the inclusion of the arts in our lives; the development of all self-organized intelligences; our connection with water and its most vital imaginings of our original peoples, for whom the water deities are female energy, even in their dualistic nature.

-Our roots are in the sea … in more ways than one in the Caribbean…biologically, historically, culturally, sociologically, economically and mythologically.
+Our roots are in the sea in more ways than one: biologically, historically, culturally, sociologically, economically, and mythologically, in the Caribbean.

-The children learn that the Southern Caribbean It s a place where everything came by way of the sea… the people (from Africa), the food (by fisherfolk), the offerings of the gift of live and its many gifts (learned from the motherers), the costal marine culture (the livelihoods connected to the coastal lands) in the gifts of nature and the mythological stories like Yemaya, Mulurtimi and Tona Ina.
+The children learn that the Southern Caribbean is a place where everything came by way of the sea, the people (from Africa), the food (by fisherfolk), the offerings of the gift of life and its many gifts (learned from the motherers), the costal marine culture (the livelihoods connected to the coastal lands) in the gifts of nature, and the mythological stories, like Yemaya, Mulurtimi, and Tona Ina.

-The coastal area and its communities IS not a place in and of itself.
-It is the constant, but cyclical meeting of the oceanic planets’ reminder that life is all amphibian as without water and its cyclic dynamics, we do not live.
+The coastal area and its communities are not a place in and of themselves.
+It is the constant, yet cyclical, reminder of the oceanic planets that life is all about amphibians, as without water and its cyclic dynamics, we would not live.

-Thus, with the children and youth, we turn the sea into their classroom for learning and expressing dreams in sings, painting, drawing, story telling, discovering untold stories and hopefully move closer into out wholeness.
+Thus, with the children and youth, we turn the sea into their classroom for learning and expressing their dreams through songs, painting, drawing, storytelling, and discovering untold stories, and hopefully move closer to our wholeness.

 The secret: